Cavity prevention

 Fluoride treatment

-Topical fluoride strengthens enamel at the molecular level, helping it resist the acid that decay produces.
-Decades of clinical research support its use — it’s one of the most consistently effective cavity-prevention measures available.
+Topical fluoride strengthens your enamel at the molecular level, helping it resist the acid that decay produces.
+Decades of clinical research support its use, it’s one of the most consistently effective cavity-prevention measures available.

 Dental sealants

-Sealants are a thin protective coating applied to the chewing surfaces of the back molars, where most childhood cavities start.
-Those surfaces have deep grooves that a toothbrush bristle can’t fully clean — bacteria sit in the grooves and produce the acid that creates decay.
+Sealants are a thin protective coating applied to the chewing surfaces of your back molars, where most childhood cavities start.
+Those surfaces have deep grooves that a toothbrush bristle can’t fully clean, bacteria sit in the grooves and produce the acid that creates decay.
 A sealant physically blocks bacteria from those grooves and prevents the decay from forming in the first place.

-Most children should have sealants placed on their six-year molars when they erupt, and again on the twelve-year molars when those come in.
-The application is quick — a few minutes per tooth, no anesthesia, no drilling.
-Sealants typically last several years and can be touched up or reapplied as needed.
+Your child should have sealants placed on their six-year molars when they erupt, and again on the twelve-year molars when those come in.
+That ages-6-to-12 window is when sealants do their best work, newly erupted molars have the deepest grooves, and decay caught at that age leads to lifetime fillings.
+The application is quick (a few minutes per tooth, no anesthesia, no drilling), and well-placed sealants typically last five to ten years before they need a touch-up or replacement.

 Adults with deep groove patterns or a history of decay in those areas may also benefit from sealants.
 Ask Dr. Agrawal at your next visit whether your back teeth would be good candidates.

-In a field full of complicated treatments and difficult decisions, fluoride and sealants are remarkably straightforward — small, evidence-backed measures that prevent a lot of future dental work.
-We’ll talk through which ones make sense for you or your child at your visit.
+In a field full of complicated treatments and difficult decisions, fluoride and sealants are remarkably straightforward, small, evidence-backed measures that prevent a lot of future dental work.
+We’ll talk through which ones make sense for you or your child at your visit on Scenic Hwy.

 Ask us at your next cleaning.